 We were busy catching up and exploring Tracy’s temporary town, when my imminent travel plans came into question.
 After visiting family in Germany, I would have eight days free to go somewhere — anywhere — before I needed to be back in Paris to catch my flight home to Seattle.

-Normally when I travel, my entire trip is planned out ahead in detail, with every accommodation booked and each bit of transportation in order.
+Normally when I travel, I plan out my entire trip ahead in detail, with every accommodation booked and each bit of transportation in order.
 This time I was going to be more like my friend, co-worker, and fellow-adventurer, Stephen Alvarado.

 I was going to be more spontaneous!